-The College considers the behavior described in the following subsections as inappropriate and in opposition to the values of the College community.
-These responsibilities apply to all students including continuing education.
-The College encourages and expects students, faculty, and staff to engage as active bystanders and report to College officials incidents that involve the following behaviors.
+Pueblo Community College (PCC) considers the behavior described in the following subsections as inappropriate and in opposition to the values of the College community.
+These responsibilities apply to all students including continuing education students.
+The College encourages and expects students, faculty, and staff to engage as active bystanders and report to College officials' incidents that involve the following behaviors.
 Any student found to have violated or to have attempted to violate the following responsibilities may be subject to the conditions, restrictions, and outcomes outlined in SP 4-30a, Student Behavior Expectations and Responsibilities Resolution Procedure.